score-partners/score.partners/process/2-research.md

 Challenge working groups complete the **challenge working group template plan** (STILL IN DEVELOPMENT) and – when finished – report to Joran, from Gent WP3.

-This template plan wil include:
+This template plan includes the following items

-The working group consist of:
+Working group members, including:

 * problem owners from each co-developing partner
 * product owners form each co-developing partner